henan99/Project-3/README.md

 # Projects-
-Some of my projects, mostly/all done in jupyter notebook The projects are named as they are becuase we needed to seperate them from different iterations. so yeah. looks kinda weird :))
+Some of my projects from a course i tok at NTNU, all done in jupyter notebook